ericoc/gaw.sh/README.md

 ---------------------------------------

-3. ADMINISTERING
+### ADMINISTERING

-I built a simple administration panel to view/manage URLs at /admin/ which just uses .htaccess/.htpasswd for authentication
+#### I built a simple administration panel to view/manage URLs at /admin/ which just uses .htaccess/.htpasswd for authentication

-The dumb domain name list is stored in /admin/ as well at /admin/dumb.txt o
+#### The dumb domain name list is stored in /admin/ as well at /admin/dumb.txt

 * Allows an administrator to search and sort URLs by all of their different characteristics/fields pretty easily
  - Stores search/sort methods in cookies so refreshes of the page do not wipe out the search/sort values
 * Gives the ability to quickly/easily disable a spm/malicious/bad/whatever URL